MarcSkovMadsen/awesome-streamlit/README.md

 # Awesome Streamlit [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/MarcSkovMadsen/awesome-streamlit)

-The purpose of this project is to share knowledge on how Awesome Streamlit is.
+The purpose of this project is to share knowledge on how Awesome Streamlit can become.

 We believe that [Streamlit](https://streamlit.io/) is truly awesome.